- 5G Steel, the 4G/5G network in industrial and critical environments, led by ArcelorMittal

 - A project requiring very high performance mobile broadband across several sites focused on industrial use cases, from mobile remote maintenance to autonomous vehicles

-- Built with the expertise of Orange Business Services, operator integrator, and a partnership with Ericsson, a technology leader of 5G private networks
+- Built with the expertise of Orange Business, operator integrator, and a partnership with Ericsson, a technology leader of 5G private networks

-Orange Business Services, Ericsson and ArcelorMittal France have developed this project together, including the design of industrial use cases adapted to ArcelorMittal's challenges and business requirements.
-The project is based on Ericsson's technology leadership within 4G/5G private cellular networks suited for advanced industrial use cases and high-risk sites and Orange Business Services’ integration and support expertise.
+Orange Business, Ericsson and ArcelorMittal France have developed this project together, including the design of industrial use cases adapted to ArcelorMittal's challenges and business requirements.
+The project is based on Ericsson's technology leadership within 4G/5G private cellular networks suited for advanced industrial use cases and high-risk sites and Orange Business’ integration and support expertise.

 This deployment will meet the needs for industrial network performance and connected workers and operations in a production environment on complex industrial sites.
 The benefits include better energy efficiency and worker safety.